CyTran: A Cycle-Consistent Transformer with Multi-Level Consistency for Non-Contrast to Contrast CT Translation: Image Translation Method

-where, $G$ and $F$ are generative transformers, $D_X$ and $D_Y$ are convolutional discriminators, $\boldsymbol{x}$ is a CT slice from contrast phase $X$, $\boldsymbol{y}$ is a CT slice from contrast phase $Y$, and $\lambda$ is a parameter that controls the importance of cycle-consistency with respect to the two GAN losses.
-The first GAN loss is the least squares loss that corresponds to the translation from domain $X$ to domain $Y$:
+where, $G$ and $F$ are generative transformers, $D_X$ and $D_Y$ are convolutional discriminators, $\boldsymbol{X}$ is a CT slice from contrast phase $\mathcal{X}$, and $\boldsymbol{Y}$ is a CT slice from contrast phase $\mathcal{Y}$.
+The hyperparameters $\lambda$ and $\beta$ control the importance of the cycle-consistency losses with respect to the two GAN losses.
+The first GAN loss is the least squares loss that corresponds to the translation from domain $\mathcal{X}$ to domain $\mathcal{Y}$:

-where $E[\cdot]$ is the expect value and $P_{data}(\cdot)$ is the probability distribution of data samples.
-Analogously, the second GAN loss is the least squares loss that corresponds to the translation from domain $Y$ to domain $X$:
+where $E[\cdot]$ is the expected value and $P_{data}(\cdot)$ is the probability distribution of data samples.
+Analogously, the second GAN loss is the least squares loss that corresponds to the translation from domain $\mathcal{Y}$ to domain $\mathcal{X}$:

-The cycle-consistency loss in Equation~\eqref{eq_cytran} is defined as the sum of cycle-consistency losses for both translations:
+The cycle-consistency loss applied in Equation~\eqref{eq_cytran} between the inputs and the outputs of the generators $G$ and $F$ is defined as the sum of cycle-consistency losses for both translations:

 where $\left\lVert \cdot \right\rVert_1$ is the $l_1$ norm.